 Meanwhile, Present is an exhibition that you curate for yourself.
 Explore the work of our graduating students in this eye-catching virtual degree show.

-Our BSc (Hons) Computer Games Programming will help you get experience and find future work in programming-focused roles such as gameplay programmer, artificial intelligence programmer, tools programmer, and mobile programmer.
+Our BSc (Hons) Computer Games Programming degree course will prepare you for programming-focused roles such as gameplay programmer, artificial intelligence programmer, tools programmer, and mobile programmer.
 You could also apply your skills to software development.

 After you graduate, you might decide to stay at ARU and study for a Masters, such as our MSc Computer Games Development (Computing) degree.
 Take advantage of our Alumni Scholarship and save 20% on your fees.

 Informed by employers, our courses support an integrated approach to employability.
 You’ll have opportunities to develop the skills and abilities they are looking for and gain a deeper understanding of how your academic learning relates to the world of work through Live Briefs and Ruskin Modules.